yyu6969/verl/docs/perf/dpsk.md

 ### Qwen3 235b

-For Qwen3-235b, please refer to [examples/grpo_trainer/run_qwen3-236b_megatron.sh](https://github.com/volcengine/verl/blob/main/examples/grpo_trainer/run_qwen3-236b_megatron.sh), which can run with just 32 H20(96GB) GPUs.
+For Qwen3-235b, please refer to [examples/grpo_trainer/run_qwen3-236b_megatron.sh](https://github.com/volcengine/verl/blob/main/examples/grpo_trainer/run_qwen3-236b_megatron.sh).

 To train your project, configure the following environment variables based on the number of available GPUs.
 These are recommended settings and can be adjusted based on your specific hardware.
 | num gpus | NNODES | TP | PP | EP | OFFLOAD_FRACTION | OFFLOAD_OPTIM | LAST_LAYER |